-Institutional environment: The Australian Bureau of Statistics (ABS) deaths data collections are conducted under the Census and Statistics Act 1905.
-For information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS Institutional Environment.
+Institutional environment: These collections are conducted under the Census and Statistics Act 1905.
+For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS

+Institutional Environment.